Skip to Content

 Ten Most Common Types of Rocks You Can Find In Rivers

 Plenty of minerals can be found in Minnesota due to its ancient and active volcanic activity.
-Minerals such as thomsonite arose from these events; however, you can also find jasper, quartz, and gold in Minnesota as well.
+Minerals such as thomsonite arose from these events; however, you can also find jasper, quartz, and gold in Minnesota.

 Many places require you to have a permit to enter and explore areas that might have these minerals.